Your Benefits – What to expect when you turn 65.

 When you turn 65 you will move from the benefits you know to the Health Care Spending Account.
 To ensure everything transitions smoothly there are a few things everyone should be aware of as they approach their 65th Birthday.
 All of which can be done a month or two before your big day.

 The Health Care Savings Account is a benefit allotted to Toronto Fire Fighters as per the 3888 collective agreement.
 Referred to by some as the Post 65 benefit ($3000.00) it is managed by Greenshields Canada (GSC).
 When you turn 65 – GSC will move you to the Health Care Spending Account (HCSA).
 About a month before your 65th birthday you should receive a package from the City of Toronto with information regarding the HCSA.

 Under the HCSA you can do one of the following –

 1. – you can submit any coverable claims for you (and your spouse) as they arise to Greenshields who will reimburse you until the $3000.00 is used up.

 2. – or you can buy a plan to cover the two of you from another provider (like Manulife or MROO) and submit your premium to Greenshields (up to $3000.00).

-Many retirees join MROO who provides coverage through VICTOR Insurance.
+Many retirees join MROO which provides coverage through VICTOR Insurance.

-If you have questions on Victor coverage you can reach out to David Martindale for assistance – firstname.lastname@example.org
+If you have questions about Victor’s coverage you can reach out to them via this link.

 Canada Pension (CPP) – if you took your CPP at age 60 then you can stop reading.
-However, if you’ve waited until 65 then this another thing you may want to make sure is in order to arrive on time.
-As with the OAS you may want to contact Canada Pension to make sure there will be no surprises.
-In fact you should be able to find out how much you will receive at the end each month. – CPP Canada –
+However, if you’ve waited until 65 then this is another thing you may want to make sure is in order to arrive on time.
+As with the OAS, you may want to contact Canada Pension to make sure there will be no surprises.
+In fact, you should be able to find out how much you will receive at the end of each month. – CPP Canada –

 There you have it take care and Happy Birthday!!